gunjan-bhattarai/demand-letter-generation/README.md

 rag_server.py - MCP server for RAG that used Together.ai for LLM (I defaulted to GLM-4.5-Air, but this wasn't based on optimality - I just wanted to test an open source model to validate my approach didn't just work for proprietary models).

 rag_with_doc_classification.py - Modified RAG script that adds document classification as well as some specialized domain-based chunking (differing sizes of chunks based on domain classification and adding headers of documents to chunks).
 Performed around or slightly worse than my standard chunking approach so I opted to just use that instead for the MCP server.
 Includes 20 sample questions at the end for testing.
+Includes 20 sample questions at the end for testing.

 rag_with_gemini.py - Modified RAG script that uses Gemini instead of Together.ai models.
 Continues to offer the use of an open-source Huggingface model to offer embeddings specifically catering to the legal domain (see note on embedding providers at the end).
+Includes 20 sample questions at the end for testing.

 requirements.txt - I ran pip freeze > requirements.txt on what libraries ended up being downloaded in my virtual environment during this project.